-Information services.
 We provide real estate and lease management technology solutions, including lease administration, lease accounting and abstraction services, through our Real Estate Manager® service offerings, as well as portfolio and debt analysis, management and reporting capabilities through our CoStar Investment Analysis and CoStar Risk Analytics® service offerings.
 STR, Inc. and STR Global, Ltd. (together with STR, Inc., "STR") provides benchmarking and analytics for the hospitality industry.
-STR sells the majority of its services on a subscription basis, but also receives one-time or ad hoc transaction fee revenues.
+STR sells the majority of its services on a subscription basis, but also receives one-time or ad hoc transaction-based revenue.
 We provide information services internationally, through our Grecam, Belbex and Thomas Daily businesses in France, Spain and Germany, respectively.
-The hospitality industry continues to recover from the impacts of COVID-19.
-During the second quarter of 2021, STR revenue was consistent with the first quarter of 2021 and increased compared to the second quarter of 2020.
-Overall, we expect the information services revenue growth rate for the second half of 2021 to be consistent with that of the first half of 2021.
+Information Services revenue growth rates for the third quarter of 2021 decreased compared to the third quarter of 2020 due to a decline in the level of ad hoc STR report sales.
+We expect Information Services revenue for the fourth quarter of 2021 to remain consistent with the third quarter of 2021 due to a seasonal decline in ad hoc STR report sales, which we expect will offset growth in CoStar Real Estate Manager sales.